vitessio/website/content/en/docs/22.0/reference/programs/vtctldclient/vtctldclient_BackupShard.md

 ### Options

 ```
       --allow-primary                     Allow the primary of a shard to be used for the backup.
 WARNING: If using the builtin backup engine, this will shutdown mysqld on the primary and stop writes for the duration of the backup.
       --concurrency int32                 Specifies the number of compression/checksum jobs to run simultaneously. (default 4)
   -h, --help                              help for BackupShard
       --incremental-from-pos string       Position, or name of backup from which to create an incremental backup.
 Default: empty.
 If given, then this backup becomes an incremental backup from given position or given backup.
 If value is 'auto', this backup will be taken from the last successful backup position.
+      --mysql-shutdown-timeout duration   Timeout to use when MySQL is being shut down. (default 5m0s)
       --upgrade-safe                      Whether to use innodb_fast_shutdown=0 for the backup so it is safe to use for MySQL upgrades.
 ```

 ### Options inherited from parent commands